 Assignments should be submitted in A4 format, with a normal font size no less than 10pt and no greater than 12pt, and margins no less than 2cm and no greater than 2.54cm.
 They should normally be no more than 25 pages or 10,000 words, excluding diagrams, images and appendices.

-Submissions that are clearly in violation of these constraints may not be considered by the Examiners.
-Where a candidate submits such an assignment, the examiners, if they agree to proceed with the examination of the work, may similarly reduce the mark by up to 10 marks.
+Where a candidate fails to comply with the relevant rubric, the examiners, if they agree to proceed with the examination of the work, may reduce the mark by up to 10 marks.

 2.7 Penalties for poor academic practice